Full-Stack OCR web application using Node.js and React

 }

-• Progress Indicator: The progress indicator dynamically updates as OCR processing progresses, offering users real-time feedback.
-The width of the .progress-bar element is updated based on the OCR processing progress, providing a visual cue to the user about the current status of the process.
+element is updated based on the OCR processing progress, providing a visual cue to the user about the current status of the process. - Dynamic Progress Update: The

-• User Feedback: By updating the progress indicator and displaying a processing message, the application provides immediate feedback to the user, enhancing the user experience by making the application feel more responsive and interactive.
+state is updated during the OCR process to reflect the current progress.
+This is particularly useful for PDF files with multiple pages, as it gives users an idea of the processing progress across all pages. - User Feedback: By updating the progress indicator and displaying a processing message, the application provides immediate feedback to the user, enhancing the user experience by making the application feel more responsive and interactive.

 These enhancements make the OCR component more user-friendly and visually appealing, providing a better overall user experience.